jbmorley/update-gravatar/README.md

 -----

 ```
-usage: update-gravatar [-h] email
+usage: update-gravatar [-h] [-e EMAIL]

 Set your account picture to your Gravatar.

-positional arguments:
-  email       Email account for which to fetch the avatar

 optional arguments:
   -h, --help            show this help message and exit
+  -e EMAIL, --email EMAIL
+                        Email account for which to fetch the avatar
 ```